 But 30 years of evidence from international climate talks suggests that even when nations commit on paper to reducing emissions, they seldom achieve those cuts.

-The United Nations climate summit in Glasgow is the latest example.
+The United Nations climate summits are one example.
 Researchers have found that many countries’ pledges have been developed using flawed data.

 People are also increasingly talking about geoengineering solutions for climate change.
 The idea is that over the coming decades, researchers will find ways to manipulate the environment to absorb more carbon pollution.
 However, some experts argue that geoengineering could be environmentally catastrophic.
 Also, there’s significant doubt that technological “draw down” interventions can be perfected and scaled up soon enough to make a difference.

 So if government, technology or geoengineering aren’t good answers, what are?

 Pledges, goals and targets for shifting from fossil fuels to cleaner energy sources are only as good as the efforts by utilities and governments to reach them.
 Citizen participation and action have proved effective at compelling decision-makers to act.
 For example, scholars studying the economic, political and social dynamics that led five U.S. municipalities to adopt 100% renewable energy found that grassroots citizen advocacy was one of the key factors that drove the change.

 According to the Sierra Club, through citizen-driven action, over 180 cities, more than 10 counties and eight U.S. states have made commitments to transitioning to 100% renewable energy.
 Consequently, over 100 million U.S residents already live in a community with a 100% renewable energy target.